The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Should have 100 Shroud
 * Less than nine seconds left on Arcane Circle CD

-  * If you used first oGCD Arcane Circle opener then this should be 6 seconds if this is your first two minute burst window
+  * If you used first oGCD Arcane Circle opener then this should be six seconds if this is your first two minute burst window
-* Infernal Slice (You have to be combo neutral otherwise this doesn’t work) > Enshroud
+* Infernal Slice (you have to be combo neutral otherwise this does not work) > Enshroud
 * Shadow of Death
 * Void Reaping
 * Cross Reaping > Lemure’s Slice